 For your information, below are cross-Departmental actions in the SDG National Implementation Plan which we believe are crucial to enabling the implementation of the SDGs.
-All Departments including the Department of Agriculture, Food and the Marine must11:
+All Departments must11:

 - 1. Include a commitment to Agenda 2030 in any new Statements of Strategy (Action 11a). - 2.
 Ensure an SDG point of contact for the Department is made publicly available (Section 3.1.4). - 3.
-Provide a specific policy update annually on the SDG targets for your Department including the work that is being undertaken to achieve the targets, any relevant action taken/planned, and progress to date (Section 3.3.3.2).
+Provide a specific policy update annually on the SDG targets for the Department including the work that is being undertaken to achieve the targets, any relevant action taken/planned, and progress to date (Section 3.3.3.2).
 This will be supported by a new SDG-target reporting mechanism, due for release in Q4 2022. - 4.
 Ensure its officials bring an SDG lens to their work (p.22). - 5.
 It is worth pointing out also that the Programme for Government includes a commitment to "Continue to work towards the UN's 17 Sustainable Development Goals".